landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 ## Backup

+The differential backups of the R server are created daily and stored on campus through the Information Services of OSU (https://is.oregonstate.edu/service/server-backup).
+These backups should be tested once every three months during the project by the person in charge of archiving the data for each project.

+Cloud backups are encouraged as long as the material is de-identified and not publicly viewable.
+This maybe in the form of Box of private GitHub repositories.

 ## Workflow Internal Data Sharing
 Rationale: setting expectations about how and when datasets will be shared internally will minimize conflict during the project.